tejasvi/6tisch-adaptive-scan/examples/6tisch/adaptive-scan/README.md

 * `ADAPTIVE_SCAN = 1` enables adaptive scan period else it fallsback to optimum scan period as specified in Optimal Initial Synchronization Time in Minimal 6TiSCH Configuration by A. Karalis et al.
 * `BROADCAST_BIAS = N` biases the broadcast channel selection by the advertisor to the integeral `N` extent.
 * `TSCH_CONF_DEFAULT_HOPPING_SEQUENCE` specifies the broadcast channel sequence used by the advertisors.
+* `TSCH_CONF_EB_PERIOD` specifies the multiple of slotframe duration used as the delay between two consecutive EBs.

-By default, the application is going to operate in the role of a regular RPL+TSCH node or coordinator in `3:1` ratio.
+By default, the node assign themselves the role of reciever and advertisor in the ratio of `3:1`.

 Cooja setup
 ---------------------